Kingsley Amis: Early life

+Academic and political career

-Amis was raised at Norbury – in his later estimation "not really a place, it's an expression on a map [–] really I should say I came from Norbury station."
-In 1940, the Amises moved to Berkhamsted, Hertfordshire.
-He was educated at the City of London School (as his father had been) on a scholarship, after his first year, and in April 1941 was admitted to St John's College, Oxford, also on a scholarship, where he read English.
-It was there he met Philip Larkin, with whom he formed the most important friendship of his life.
-While at Oxford in June 1941, Amis joined the Communist Party of Great Britain, although he broke with communism in 1956, in view of Soviet leader Nikita Khrushchev's denunciation of Joseph Stalin in his speech On the Cult of Personality and Its Consequences.
+Like his father before him, Amis won a scholarship to the City of London School.
+In April 1941, after his first year, he was admitted on a scholarship to St John's College, Oxford, where he read English.
+There he met Philip Larkin, with whom he formed the most important friendship of his life.

+In June 1941, Amis joined the Communist Party of Great Britain.
+He broke with communism in 1956, in view of Soviet leader Nikita Khrushchev's denunciation of Joseph Stalin in his speech "On the Cult of Personality and Its Consequences".
 In July 1942, he was called up for national service and served in the Royal Corps of Signals.
 He returned to Oxford in October 1945 to complete his degree.
 Although he worked hard and earned a first in English in 1947, he had decided by then to give much of his time to writing.

-In 1946 he met Hilary Bardwell.
-They married in 1948 after she became pregnant with their first child, Philip.
-Amis initially arranged for her to have a back-street abortion, but changed his mind, fearing for her safety.
 He was a lecturer in English at the University College of Swansea from 1949 to 1961.
-Two other children followed: Martin in August 1949 and Sally in January 1954.

 Days after Sally's birth, Amis's first novel, Lucky Jim, was published to great acclaim.
 Critics felt it had caught the flavour of Britain in the 1950s and ushered in a new style of fiction.
 By 1972, its impressive sales in Britain had been matched by 1.25 million paperback copies sold in the United States.
 It was translated into 20 languages, including Polish, Hebrew, Korean, and Serbo-Croat.
 The novel won the Somerset Maugham Award for fiction and Amis became one of the writers known as the Angry Young Men.
 Lucky Jim was among the first British campus novels, setting a precedent for later generations of writers such as Malcolm Bradbury, David Lodge, Tom Sharpe and Howard Jacobson.
 As a poet, Amis was associated with The Movement.

-In 1958–1959 Amis made the first of two visits to the United States, as visiting fellow in creative writing at Princeton University and a visiting lecturer in other north-eastern universities.
+In 1958–1959 Amis made the first of two visits to the United States, as a visiting fellow in creative writing at Princeton University and a visiting lecturer at other northeastern universities.
 On returning to Britain, he fell into a rut, and he began looking for another post.
-After 13 years at Swansea, Amis became a fellow of Peterhouse, Cambridge in 1961, but regretted the move within a year, finding Cambridge an academic and social disappointment.
+After 13 years at Swansea, Amis became a fellow of Peterhouse, Cambridge, in 1961, but regretted the move within a year, finding Cambridge an academic and social disappointment.
 He resigned in 1963, intent on moving to Majorca, although he actually moved no further than London.